Severe Weather Emergency Protocol

 What is SWEP?

-SWEP is emergency accommodation for any rough sleeper - including people who have no local connection, no right to claim benefits or housing in the UK, or who will not normally engage with outreach services and come inside.
+SWEP is emergency accommodation for any rough sleeper - including people who have no local connection, no right to claim benefits or housing in the UK, or who have previously refused offers of accommodation and support.

 SWEP's primary purpose is to provide emergency shelter during severe winter weather.

-We activate SWEP on the first night of a period when the Met Office forecasts the temperature will fall to zero or below on three or more consecutive nights.
+We activate SWEP on every night when the Met Office forecasts the overnight temperature in Oxford will fall to zero or below.

-We can also open emergency beds on a discretionary basis during other severe weather conditions, such as when there is snow on the ground.
+We can also open emergency beds on a discretionary basis during other severe weather conditions – such as when there is snow on the ground, a sub-zero “feels like” forecast or a warmer night during a prolonged freezing spell.

-We activate SWEP in consultation with the Street Population Outreach Team (OxSPOT) and Homeless Oxfordshire, and in line with guidance from Homeless Link.
+We activate SWEP in consultation with our outreach and assessment service, OxSPOT, and in line with guidance from Homeless Link.

-We decide whether to activate or extend SWEP for a particular night or period by 11 am, and notify housing providers delivering emergency beds of our decision.
+We decide whether to activate or extend SWEP for a particular night or period by 10 am on any day when it looks like SWEP needs to open, and notify housing providers delivering emergency beds of our decision.

 Staff in local homelessness organisations step up from their regular duties to deal with emergency conditions – this is on top of their day jobs.